rwngallego/healthcheck/docs/design.md

 The application relies on the Vertx capabilities to scale using clustering through [Hazelcast](https://hazelcast.com/blog/vert-x-cluster/).
 This means, the shared memory
-will be used in the components that are intended to work in a clustered arrangement.
-The application will be configured to support multiple nodes with multiple Verticles deployed.
+can be used in the components that are intended to work in a clustered arrangement.
+The application can be configured to support multiple nodes with multiple Verticles deployed.

 ### Dependency Inversion Principle and testability